cypik/terraform-aws-efs/README.md

 - [Outputs](#outputs)

 ## Introduction
-This Terraform module creates an AWS Elastic Kubernetes Service (EKS) along with additional configuration options.
+This Terraform module creates an AWS Elastic File System (EFS) along with additional configuration options.
 ## Usage
 To use this module, you can include it in your Terraform configuration.
 Here's an example of how to use it: